rriley513/pdb_tutorial/README.md

 ~~~

 The first line refers to your literal location: the file path, and then the line number.
 The (1) means we're at the first line of the file: pdb always starts at the first line.
 The next line is the contents of our current line (namely, line 1).
-We can see that we're importing a python class named Binary_Tree.
+We can see that we're importing a python class named _"Binary_Tree"_.
 Lastly, we have the pdb console.
 This is where we can type commands.

 First and foremost, we can use the command `c`  to execute the program (`cont` or `continue` work as well.)